William Henry Harrison III: Amendments

-During the 1932 House election he gave support to maintaining and repealing the 18th Amendment which banned the production, transport, and sale of intoxicating liquors.
+During the 1932 House election, Harrison gave support to maintaining and repealing the 18th Amendment which banned the production, transport, and sale of intoxicating liquors.

-In 1961, he sent telegrams to Speaker Sam Rayburn and President pro tempore Carl Hayden asking them to work for the passage of an amendment giving residents of Washington, D.C., the ability to vote in presidential elections.
+In 1961, Harrison sent telegrams to Speaker Sam Rayburn and President pro tempore Carl Hayden asking them to work for the passage of an amendment giving residents of Washington, D.C., the ability to vote in presidential elections.

 In 1963, Harrison introduced a resolution which would amend the Constitution to permit voluntary prayer in schools.
-On September 10, he and sixty other representatives sponsored a resolution which would amend the constitution to allow school prayer.
+On September 10, he and sixty other representatives sponsored a resolution which would amend the Constitution to allow school prayer.

 Anti-communism

 While running for the House of Representatives in 1950, Harrison accused communists of controlling multiple areas in governments.
 In December 1953, he praised Senator Joseph McCarthy's Senate investigations into communist governmental infiltration.

 On September 22, 1950, President Harry S. Truman vetoed the McCarran Internal Security Act, which would force communist organizations to register with the United States Attorney General and establish other anti-communist regulations, stating that the act would only help communists.
 On September 22, the House and Senate voted to override Truman's veto of the bill.
 On September 24, Harrison praised the bill and the Democratic controlled Congress for overriding Truman's veto.

 On September 5, 1961, Harrison introduced legislation to prohibit the receipt, handling, and transportation of mail determined to be communist propaganda by the attorney general.